-Macon is a blue-collar town, with 39.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Macon, you'll notice that it is more blue-collar than most other communities in America.
+39.32% of Macon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Macon is a city of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Macon who work in office and administrative support (13.96%), sales jobs (7.09%), and food service (7.09%).

 The per capita income in Macon in 2022 was $20,043, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $80,172 for a family of four.
 However, Macon contains both very wealthy and poor people as well.
 Macon also has one of the higher rates of people living in poverty in the nation, with 32.23% of its population below the federal poverty line.